13 Best Things to do in Kos (Greece) • Kos Island Travel Tips

 The best way to get to Zia is by car, taxi or to book an arranged sunset trip to Zia.
 Local travel agents often arrange the transport to Zia, including dinner with a view and your return trip.
 During the day, the cheapest way to get to Zia is by bus, but these local busses won’t drive in the evening.
 The easiest option is to hire a car and drive by yourself.
 This is also my personal favorite way to visit Zia.

-About 12 kilometers from Kos Town, you can find the naturally heated sea-pool springs of Embros Therme, in short Therma.
+About 12 kilometers from Kos Town, you can find the naturally heated sea-pool springs of Embros Therme in Agios Fokas.
 These healing hot springs in Kos have a temperature of 30 to 60 degrees Celsius (140 F).
 Take a healthy bath in this hot spring and enjoy the beautiful scenery.
 The scenery is characterized by a wild beauty of deep gulches, rocks, and black pebbles.
 This natural spa of Embros is even considered to have healing features because the water is rich in potassium, calcium, magnesium, sulfur, and sodium.

-The disadvantage of this place is that it can be quite touristic and crowded during the day.
+The disadvantage of this Kos attraction is that it can be quite touristic and crowded during the day.
 Apart from that, you have to love the smell of gas emissions, because of the volcanic activity.
-Nevertheless, it’s definitely one of the most healthy and sustainable activities to do in Kos.
+Nevertheless, it’s one of the most healthy and sustainable activities to do in Kos.

 How to get to the Embros Therme in Kos?